Back To Search Results

 Pearls and Other Issues

-Elder abuse is under-reported, and the incidence is rising.
-The prevalence of elder abuse in the United States is estimated to be about 10%.
-It can present in many ways, for example, physical, emotional, financial, sexual, and neglect.
+When evaluating an older trauma patient, elder abuse must be considered.
+There is an estimation that more than 10% of individuals 65 and older in the United States experience some form of elder abuse.
+The abuse can present in many ways, for example, physical, emotional, financial, sexual, and neglect.
 Physicians should maintain a high level of suspicion to identify those at risk.
-Those in immediate danger should be hospitalized.
+Those individuals in immediate danger should be hospitalized.

 Enhancing Healthcare Team Outcomes